 The old harvests are captured in the many dusty photographs of the harvest working parties, taken in the nineteenth and twentieth-centuries: grey faced men and women staring directly at the camera, clutching sheaves and scythes, waiting to get on.
 Many of us have ancestors like these, farm workers or helpful neighbours, farmers or land owners.
 My mother’s family were farm workers who moved around the Welsh Marches following the hop and cereal harvests, chasing the work, up and down the old roads that connected farm with village.
 They were part of a network of an itinerant work force made up of gypsies, travellers, farm workers and local people, sharing (or competing ) for the work, all coming together when they bought the harvest home.

-What an time that must have been!
-The singing, the celebration, the chance to mix with different people, or people you knew but didn’t get chance to chat with often, parents and neighbours keeping an eye on the younger ones….the urgency to get the crops in, oats, wheat, barley and rye.
+What a time that must have been!
+The singing, the celebrations, the chance to mix with different people, people you knew but didn’t get chance to chat with often, parents and neighbours keeping an eye on the younger ones….the urgency to get the crops in, oats, wheat, barley and rye.
 Curiously, there are few records of harvest traditions before the sixteenth-century and we are left with later examples of traditions now rare : ‘crying the mare’, ‘cutting the neck’, ‘kern babies and ‘crying largesse’.
 Some of their old meanings are now lost, forgotten or have changed over time.
 When oral traditions were disappearing antiquarians and later folklorists recorded their names before they were forever gone, fixing them in print but unsure of their meanings.

 ‘Cutting the neck’ signalled the end of the reaping when the men cut down the last sheaf and’ crying the mare’ signalled the end of the harvest.
 ‘Crying’, ‘calling’ or ‘shouting the mare’, wrote the nineteenth-century Shropshire folklorist, Charlotte Burne, was a ceremony performed by the harvest workers to let other farms know that they had completed the harvest.
 It involved a lot of showing off and prowess, the men taunting the farms lagging behind.
 They would send their ‘mare’, the last sheaf, to any farm that had not yet finished and they to the next and so on.
 The last to finish would keep the ‘mare’ the whole winter.
 These now rare traditions can still be found in tucked away places such as Padstow, Cornwall, where each summer a hymn is sung and a prayer of thanksgiving is said in Cornish before the ‘cutting of the neck’.